elastic-rs/elastic/README.md

 ## Development

 Development is active, but because functionality is split across crates it can be hard to track where the effort is going.
 There is a [GitHub Project](https://github.com/orgs/elastic-rs/projects/1) to easily track priorities at the crate-level.
+Other cross-crate concerns are also tracked as projects.

+`elastic` targets the `stable` channel, so it doesn't use any unstable features, but we'd like to track where improvements can be made by unstable features once they stabilise.
+There is another [GitHub Project](https://github.com/orgs/elastic-rs/projects/8) to record these possible enhancements.

-The `elastic` crate brings these independent units together into a cohesive API.
+The `elastic` crate brings a few independent crates together into a cohesive API.
 It aims to provide the glue between them and offer some good defaults.
 If you have a more specialised use-case, you can pick and choose the crates that will best support it.
 See the [crates](#crates) section for a full list.

 `elastic` sits on a stack with hard dependencies on the following libraries:

-- `reqwest`/`hyper` for HTTP
+- `reqwest`/`hyper` for HTTP transport
 - `serde` for serialisation

-There hasn't been much effort put into abstracting these dependencies at this stage.
+There hasn't been much effort put into abstracting these dependencies at this stage, and `elastic` can't stabilise until these libraries and few others do.

 ### Methodology

 The following is a simple set of guidelines that the codebase should follow.
+It's mostly a reminder to ourselves and not a hard set of rules.

 #### Usability